-The following wording in regards to the Global Targeted Returns Fund, is taken from the latest ESG paper (published in 2020) for Invesco's Multi-Asset offerings.
+The following wording in regards to the Global Targeted Returns Fund, is taken from the 2020 ESG paper for Invesco's Multi-Asset offerings.

 The Global Targeted Returns strategy has two targets - risk and return.
 These are financial targets, and as such, the strategy does not have a sustainability target that we are mandated to deliver against.
 However, ESG considerations are a key element of our investment analysis because some have been crucial for a long time and other considerations are growing in importance and relevance for asset prices.